 This kit contains ten 1 ml tubes of Urea Sample Buffer, ten 1 ml tubes of SDS Boiling Buffer, ten 1 ml tubes of SDS Boiling Buffer minus BME, ten 1 ml tubes of Osmotic Lysis Buffer, ten 100 μl tubes of 10X Nuclease Stock, three 100 μl tubes of Protease Inhibitor Stock Solution, and three 100 μl tubes of Phosphatase Inhibitor Cocktail.
 The compositions of these solutions are provided in Suggestions for Sample Preparation.
-Along with the buffers and solutions mentioned, mailing instructions and a carton for radioactive samples (if applicable) are included in the shipment.
+Along with the buffers and solutions mentioned, mailing instructions are included in the shipment.

 Price:$315 includes shipping on dry ice.